Klaus-Keller/sap-fiori-tools-offline-instructions/README.md

 ## Assumptions

-Assumptions is to have an isolated machine with following features:
+Desire to run SAP Fiori tools on an isolated system with following features:

 - Windows 10 image
 - No internet connection